Ankow99/ankows-cloud-inits/README.md

 1. OS: Ubuntu (made and tested in 24.04)
 2. Resources: Not all labs require high amounts of RAM & CPU, but they were made for a 64 GB and 22 CPU workstation.
-3. LXD: Installed and initialised using the provided preseed (static IP is assumed)
+3. LXD: Installed and initialised using the provided preseed (necessary network bridges and profiles)
-4. For non-nested deployments: Static IP is required, matching the LXD preseed IP
-5. Dependencies: `lxd` and `jq` (Required for parsing JSON output in the launch scripts)
+4. Dependencies: `lxd` and `jq` (Required for parsing JSON output in the launch scripts)

 ```bash
 sudo apt update